Port Douglas Australia

 Port Douglas Beachfront

-This is one of the classic photos of this town, taken in the beachfront park.
-Not far from here are the Historical Court House, the St Mary by the Sea Chapel, and the old wharf which used to be busy when the town was an important sugar cane port.
+These much-photographed palm trees at the town's beachfront are in the Rex Smear park.
+Close-by are the Historical Court House, the St Mary's by the Sea Chapel, and the old sugar wharf that used to be busy when the town was an important sugar cane port.

 Port Douglas Market

-Just next to the chapel, wharf and the beachfront are the famous Port Douglas Sunday Markets.
-While more touristic than the neighbouring Mossman's Saturday Markets, it is still a great way to spend half a Sunday scrolling through jewellery, clothes, gemsone stands.
+Just next to the chapel, the wharf and the beachfront are the famous Sunday Markets.
+While more touristic than the neighbouring Mossman's Saturday Markets, it is still a great way to spend half a day scrolling through jewellery, clothes, gemsone stands.

 Flagstaff Hill Lookout

-This is the famous Port Douglas Lookout and you can easily walk or drive here from the northern end of Macrossan Street.
+This is the famous Flagstaff Lookout and you can easily walk or drive here from the northern end of Macrossan Street.
 It has some nice views over the City Beach as well as the whole length of the beautiful Four Mile Beach.
-Just pick a sunny day for better photos.
+Just pick a sunny day for good photos.

 Port Douglas Beaches

-There are two main beaches in Port Douglas - the City Beach and the Four Mile Beach.
-Being in the tropical northern Australia, these beaches have of course got the usual stinger problems during summer months, when the City Beach has a stinger-proof closure.
+There are two main beaches in the town - the City Beach and the Four Mile Beach.
+Being in the tropical northern Australia, these beaches do get dangerous jellyfish during the wet season, when the City Beach has a stinger enclosure.

 Four Mile Beach

 Four Mile Beach is a really nice long beach with many different beach accesses.
-The waters are not safe to swim due to stingers, sharks and crocodiles, but it's a great beach for long jogs and walks.
-Locals also bring picnics and drinks and take hours to enjoy this beautiful beach.
+The waters are not so safe to swim due to stingers, sharks and crocodiles, but it's a great beach for long jogs and walks.
+You can also bring a picnic and drinks and take hours to enjoy this beautiful beach.

-Just at the entrance to the town, there is a wildlife park that used to be called Rainforest Habitat, but is now changing their name to Wildlife Habitat.
-It has a rainforests, a wetlands, and a grasslands section with birds and animals that belong to each habitat.
+Just at the entrance to the town, there is a wildlife park that used to be called Rainforest Habitat, but has now changed their name to Wildlife Habitat.
+It has a rainforest, a wetland, and a grassland section with birds and animals that belong to each habitat.
 A great place to take photos of birds and animals.

-The marina of this town is where the major development started in the 1980s when the businessman Christian Skase started the multimillion project that changed Port Douglas forever.
-The marina is still one of the poshest places with many fancy shops and restaurants.
+The marina of this town is where the major development started in the 1980s when the businessman Christopher Skase started the multimillion dollar project that changed this town forever.
+It is a great place with fancy shops and excellent restaurants.